pagalvin/tsbook/chapter05_ComplexTypes.md

 - They are better at modeling content than pure JavaScript.
 - If you need to refactor one of your models, it's much more difficult to miss something since everywhere you use the interface breaks.

 We're not finished with interfaces - they also play a role with classes.
-Look for that topic in the next chapter.
+That's where a significant amount of their pattern-implementation power comes from.
+Before we get to that, we'll cover off several other great typing features - enums, unions and custom types.

 ## Enumerations